contain-rs/discuss/README.md

   - Global documentation
   - Motivation and plan for collections
   - Other important documents

 New documents can be added via pull requests, which will prompt discussion and possible acceptance.
-If a document is accepted, it's pull request can be merged.
+If a document is accepted, its pull request can be merged.

-Note that not all collections need to have a full motivation and plan document, they can be added later for collections which have specialized use profiles.
+Note that not all collections need to have a full motivation and plan document;
+they can be added later for collections which have specialized use profiles.

 ### Issues